Taraxa-project/tara-erc20/README.md

+# Taraxa Contracts

+This repository contains two contracts:

+- TARA ERC20 Contract
+- Taraxa Claim Contract

-# TARA ERC20 Contract
+## TARA ERC20 Contract

-The TARA ERC20 token is a temporary token on the Ethereum network that will be used to track distribution of real TARA tokens on the Taraxa network in the genesis block.
+The TARA ERC20 token is a temporary token on the Ethereum network.

-When the Taraxa mainnet goes live based on this genesis block, the ERC20 contract will be paused, and TARA ERC20 token will no longer be useable.
+When the Taraxa mainnet goes live, this ERC20 contract will be paused and the balances will be transferred to the Taraxa chain.

 ### Contract Details

-The ERC20 contract is the Open Zeppelin [ERC20PresetMinterPauser](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/v3.3.0/contracts/presets/ERC20PresetMinterPauser.sol) with an additional multiTransfer() function based on on Bloq's [MultiTransfer](https://github.com/bloq/sol-mass-payouts/blob/v0.2.0/contracts/MultiTransfer.sol) contract.

 - Name: Taraxa Coin
-- symbol: TARA
+- Symbol: TARA
-- decimals: 18
+- Decimals: 18

+The ERC20 contract uses the OpenZeppelin [ERC20PresetMinterPauser](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/release-v3.4-solc-0.7/contracts/presets/ERC20PresetMinterPauser.sol) contract.

+OpenZeppelin contracts are community audited and considered to be safe.

+## Taraxa Claim Contract

+The Claim Contract is used to distribute tokens from public sales and bounties.
+Participants will be able to iteract with this contract via the [Taraxa Claim](https://claim.taraxa.io/) app.

+### Contract Details

+The signature contains the address of the participant, the number of tokens and a nonce.
+The contracts uses `ecrecover` to verify that the signature was signed by our trusted account.

+If the signature is valid, the contract will transfer the tokens from a Taraxa owned wallet to the participant.